polybiusproxy/PolyEngine/README.md

 # Friday Night Funkin' - PolyEngine
 > Uh oh!
 Your tryin to kiss ur hot girlfriend, but her MEAN and EVIL dad is trying to KILL you!
 He's an ex-rockstar, the only way to get to his heart?
 The power of music...

 **PolyEngine** is a custom FNF engine made for modding & playing.
-It includes downscroll.
+It includes nice additions like week 7, mp4 support and cache cleaning.

-**REMEMBER**: This is a **mod**.
+**REMEMBER**: This is a **engine**.
 This is not the vanilla game and should be treated as a **modification**.
 This is not and probably will never be official, so don't get confused.

 # Features